vmware-archive/clarity/apps/website/get-started/roadmap.md

 #### Popovers and Dropdowns

 This is a new component, designed to replace the Clarity Angular dropdown menu.
 We are building out a new dropdown menu that has rich positioning and accessibility behaviors that are highly requested.
 The bulk of the work is in developing an accessible and reusable popover that can be used by dropdowns and other components like signposts and tooltips.

+#### Header, Subnav, and Mobile Nav

+These are new components, designed to replace the Clarity Angular header, subnav and mobile navigation pattern.
+There will be similar support to having different header styles and menu options, but enhanced accessibility and mobile friendliness.

 ### Adoption Support